North Carolina State Fair: Competitions

 The state fair provides ample opportunities for North Carolinians to enter competitions, with some 36,000 entries in 2021.
 The fair awards prizes for artwork, cake decorating, canned food, floral arrangements, cut flowers, garden design, handicrafts, home furnishings, quilting, shoe decorating, and terrarium building.
 In addition, judges review honey, produce, livestock, poultry, and rabbits.
 There is also a Heritage Tobacco Harvest Competition.

 Newer competitive categories include Christmas tree decorations, graphic design, and robotics.
 There is also a Home Chef Challenge and competitions for apprentices in carpentry, cosmetology, electrical, HVAC, masonry, and plumbing.
 Winners receive cash prizes.

 The North Carolina State Fair Horse Show and Hunter Jumper Show takes place before, during, and after the fair at the Governor James B. Hunt Horse Complex.

 The Folk Festival was first held at the fair in 1948 to showcase North Carolina's traditional music and dance.
 More than 1,500 people participate yearly for the coveted Bascom Lamar Lunsford Trophy, named after the festival's founder.

 Entertainment

 Carnival rides

 In 2004, Powers Great American Midways, based out of Burgaw, North Carolina, won the midway contract for the fair.
-The company provides more than 100 rides, carnival games, and concessions on the midway.
+Powers Great American Midways and Wade Shows provide more than 100 rides, carnival games, and concessions on the midway.
 One of the rides is the SkyGazer, the largest traveling Ferris wheel in the United States; it seats 200 people and is 150 ft tall.